 We need to appreciate the roots and origins of a concept to truly understand it—we need to know how it came to be.
 Let’s take a look at how design thinking emerged from an exploration of theory and practice to become one of the most effective ways to address the human, technological and strategic innovation needs of our time.

-Listing all of the influential factors that have led to the contemporary understanding of Design Theory, Process, and Practice is almost impossible.
-Business analysts, engineers, scientists and creative individuals have been focused on the methods and processes of innovation for decades.
-Early glimpses and references to Design Thinking date back to the 50's and 60's, although more within the context of architecture and engineering fields, struggled to grapple with the rapidly changing environment in those times.
-New approaches to solving complex problems had their roots in the thinking applied to World War II, an event that had a profound effect on strategic thinking in the modern world and fundamentally changed the way we apply ourselves to management, production and industrial design.
+It’s virtually impossible to list all of the influential factors that led to the contemporary understanding of design theory, process and practice.
+Business analysts, engineers, scientists and creative individuals have studied the methods and processes behind innovation for decades.
+Early glimpses of design thinking date back to the 1950s and 1960s, although these references were more within the context of architecture and engineering — fields which struggled to grapple with the rapidly changing environment of that era.

 – Nigel Cross

-Wicked problems are at the very heart of Design Thinking, because it is precisely these complex and multi-dimensional problems that require a collaborative methodology that involves gaining a deep understanding of humans.
+Wicked problems are at the very heart of design thinking because it is precisely these complex and multidimensional problems that require a collaborative methodology to gain a deep understanding of humans’ needs, motivations and behavior.

 "To understand them, the systems had to be constructed, and their behaviour observed."

 Early research in the field of artificial intelligence, such as the work by Herbert Simon, Allen Newell and Cliff Shaw involving chess software, also resulted in a better understanding of design as a way of thinking.

 What’s more, a large proportion of his work was focused on the development of artificial intelligence and whether human forms of thinking could be synthesized—a topic which is very prevalent in the design world today.